 While puppies come in all sizes and breeds, all breeds have many things in common, such as basic care, health precautions, and training.

-The following are tips our veterinarians have compiled on the most common topics that new owners ask about:
+Our veterinarians have compiled the following tips on the most common topics that new owners ask about:

-It is usually necessary and not harmful to routinely deworm puppies.
-Because most puppies will get roundworms from their mothers during nursing or across the placenta during development, they should all be dewormed twice, approximately 3 weeks apart.
+It is necessary to routinely deworm puppies.
+Most puppies will get roundworms from their mothers during nursing or across the placenta during development, they should all be dewormed at least twice, approximately 3 weeks apart.
 Broad spectrum dewormers are used for routine deworming in puppies as well as adult dogs to prevent the stress of worms on their body.

 All puppies need exercise.
 Puppies do well if they can run freely in a safe, enclosed yard.
 Walking and gentle jogging on leash are also good exercise, as is swimming.
 Playing “fetch” in a fenced area or on a long leash is one way to exercise a dog without having to do much exercise yourself.
 It is fine to let your dog play, in a supervised and safe environment, with other dogs that are close to its same size.